21stdigital/21stdigital.github.io/_projects/2014-11-23-carl-jensen.markdown

 title:  "Carl Jensen"
 date:   2014-11-24 17:02:35
 categories: jekyll update
-teaser: Carl Jensen ist Spezialist für Bodenbelege aller Art und ein echter Hamburger Traditionsbetrieb, der schon seit über 110 Jahren existiert.
-Um Angebote für die Bauvorhaben der Kunden erstellen zu können, müssen zunächst alle Anforderungen erhoben werden.
+teaser: iPad und iPhone App für die erstellung von Aufträgen

 teaser_img: /assets/images/projects/carl_jensen/carl_jensen.png
+thumb_img: /assets/images/projects/carl_jensen/thumb.jpg
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --watch`, which launches a web server and auto-regenerates your site when a file is updated.